micmejia/bible-dump/AMPC/Matthew/Matt 8.md

-And He reached out His hand and touched him, saying, I am willing; be cleansed [^b]by being cured.
+And He reached out His hand and touched him, saying, I am willing; be cleansed by being cured.
 And instantly his leprosy was cured _and_ cleansed.